gbdev/pandocs/src/Audio_details.md

 ### Pulse channel with sweep (CH1)

 The first square channel has a frequency sweep unit, controlled by `NR10`.
-This internally has a "sweep timer", "enabled flag", and period/frequency "shadow register".
+This internally has a "sweep timer", "enabled flag", and a period/frequency "shadow register".
 The "enabled flag" controls if the sweep unit is active, the "sweep timer" is clocked at 128 Hz by the [DIV-APU](#DIV-APU), and the "shadow register" holds the current output period.

 During a [trigger event](#Triggering), several things occur: